ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Description**

-This job will build the provided lib project, the reason for this step is to allow Code Coverage to report on tests within libs
+This job will build the provided lib project, the reason for this step is to allow Code Coverage to report on tests within libs.
+It runs exactly the same steps as [build-and-test](#build-and-test)
 **Parameters**
 * lib: The name of the lib project to be built

 ### integration-test